Things to do

 Discover unique tours and activities

-Additionally, you can enjoy horseback riding or visit neighboring families.
-It’s an opportunity to gain insight into the lives of those residing on the rainforest's frontier.
-Perhaps you'll indulge in warm and crispy patacones, a local delicacy made from green plantains, cooked on a comal over an open fire—a skill the hosts are happy to share with you.
-Alternatively, you can embark on an exhilarating day of rafting down the Pacuare River.
-Known for its thrilling rapids and breathtaking scenery, this experience promises unforgettable moments for adventure enthusiasts and nature lovers alike.
-Contact us in advance for ease of planning, but the choice of activities is all up to you.
+Enjoy horseback riding or visit neighboring families, providing an opportunity to gain insight into the lives of those living on the rainforest's frontier.
+Perhaps you'll even learn how to prepare crispy patacones, a local delicacy made from green plantains, cooked over an open fire—a skill the hosts are happy to share with you.

-We often have visitors staying for a whole week, and suggest a minimum of 3 nights (i.e., 2 full days) to enjoy hiking in the rainforest to the Tapir River and experiencing local life.
-For rafting enthusiasts, we recommend adding a third full day (i.e., a fourth night).
+Contact us in advance to make planning easier.
+Many of our visitors choose to stay longer, and we recommend a minimum of 3 nights (i.e., 2 full days) to enjoy hiking in the rainforest to the Tapir River and experience local life.
+For rafting enthusiasts, we suggest adding a third full day (i.e., a fourth night).

 Hiking in the Tropical Rainforest

 Walking beneath the towering trees of the tropical forest is both humbling and exciting.
-Hiking is undoubtedly the best way to experience these extraordinary places.
+Hiking is the best way to experience these extraordinary places.
 Parrots, toucans, and Montezuma oropendolas can be spotted and heard as they forage high in the emergent trees.
-It's not just about reaching the destination; it's about taking the time to marvel at the endless shades of green and the diverse species that inhabit these marvelous ecosystems, including the vibrant bursts of color from tropical flowers.
+It's not just about reaching the destination; it's about taking the time to marvel at the endless shades of green and the diverse species that inhabit these complex ecosystems, including the vibrant bursts of color from tropical flowers.

 The Barbilla Waterfall tour